allengeorge2277/Rock-Paper-Scissors/README.md

-# Rock, Paper, Scissors Game Welcome to the Rock, Paper, Scissors game!
+# Welcome to the Rock, Paper, Scissors game!
 This is a simple command-line game where you can play against the computer.

 ## How to Play
 1. **Input Handling**